face-hh/webx/docs/for-developers/site-publishing-and-domain-registering.md

 ### Self hosting

-Set-up your own server _**the way you like**_, and get a static IP address for it.
-Make sure it's serving your `index.html` in the root of the IP, and that the other files (CSS 3.5, Luau) are also in the root.
+Set up your own server _**the way you like**_, and get a static IP address for it.
+Make sure it's serving your `index.html` in the root of the IP, and that the other files (e.g. the CSS 3.5 file, Luau file, images...) are also in the root.
 Images don't need to be in the root, they can also be retrieved from HTTP routes.
 Note the IP, as later we'll use it to serve our website.

 ### GitHub

 GitHub makes it way easier for the Web X network to function.
 Create your own repository with whatever name you'd like it to have and upload your files.
 Copy the full HTTPS URL of the repo (`https://github.com/{username}/{repo}`) and keep it, as we'll use it later.
 That would be it!

-Now that you have your IP / GitHub URL, you just need to register a domain, provide the URL / IP to Bussin's API systems, and your website should be up and running.
+Now that you have your IP / GitHub URL, you just need to register a domain, provide the URL / IP to WebX's API systems, and your website should be up and running.

 ## Getting my domain